Milwaukee Braves All-Stars of the 1950s

 Throughout the 50s, Adcock was overshadowed by first basemen Ted Kluszewski and Gil Hodges, and also by his teammates Hank Aaron and Eddie Matthews.

 Albert Fred "Red" Schoendienst was undoubtedly the best second baseman for the Milwaukee Braves during the 1950s.
 Schoendienst played for the Braves 1957-1960, although his whole career which was mostly with the St. Louis Cardinals spanned from 1945 through 1963.

 Red Schoendienst was a 10 time all-star with a lifetime batting average of .289.
 He was also an excellent defensive player.
 In 1957 after Milwaukee acquired Schoendienst in a trade with the New York Giants, Red batted .309 and led the Braves to their first NL pennant in Milwaukee and World Series victory.
-During 1957, Schoendienst was third in voting for NL MVP.
+In 1957, Schoendienst was third in voting for NL MVP.

 Shortstop - Johnny Logan

 Johnny Logan played shortstop for the Milwaukee Braves 1953-1961 with a lifetime batting average of .268.
 Logan was a four-time all-star during the 50s.
 Johnny Logan was also a hard-nosed, spark plug kind of player.
 He was one of the leaders of the Milwaukee Braves.

 Third Baseman - Eddie Matthews

 Eddie Matthews played third base for the Braves from 1952 through the 1965 seasons.
 In 1952, as a rookie with the Boston Braves, Matthews hit 25 home runs.

 Matthews finished his career with a .271 batting average and 512 home runs and 1,453 RBIs.
 He was a 12-time all-star and for nine straight seasons hit at least 30 home runs.
 In 1953 and 1959, Matthews led the NL in home runs.